Denial does not erase COVID-19's destruction

 All those changes hit in those first few months of a global pandemic.

-It was a big adjustment for everyone and so it wasn't unexpected when a few people experienced denial.
+It was a big adjustment for everyone, and so it wasn’t unexpected when a few people experienced denial.
 For many people the first stage of grief is denial.
-The first words uttered after a death or tragedy often are: "This can't be true.
-This can't be happening."
+The first words often uttered after a death or tragedy often are: “This can’t be true.
+This can’t be happening.”

 Now that more than nine months have passed there are still pockets of resistance to the reality of the coronavirus.